khsagehorn/section-samples/README.md

 # section-samples
-A collection of sections from projects I have built
+A collection of sections I'm happy with.